rabiadhikari/OrchidForDynamo/Samples/readme.md

 # Orchid Samples

 Please clone the sample files in this folder to use them.
-The sample files are also included in the executable installer and will be installed in the "user document" folder named "Orchid Samples" if the option for installing it is selected!
+The sample files are also available as an executable installer (in the Builds folder) and will be installed in the "user document" folder named "Orchid Samples".

 <img src="../samples1.png" />